 - Menu option Project → Save as Image opens a file dialog where you select the name, path and type of image (PNG,JPG and many other formats).
-A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option $Project o DXF\ Export ...$ opens a dialog where you can define the 'Symbology mode', the 'Symbology scale' and vector layers you want to export to DXF.
-Through the 'Symbology mode' symbols from the original QGIS Symbology can be exported with high fidelity.
+A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option Project → New $Print\ Composer$ opens a dialog where you can layout and print the current map canvas (see section $Print\ Composer$ ).